-As an example, Parousya’s Automatic Check-In System (ACIS), a single-technology reference point system, detects and records user’s entries and exits of signal regions.
+As an example, Parousya’s Automatic Check-In System (ACIS), a single-technology reference point system, detects and records foot-traffic, user’s entries and exits of signal regions.
 Mesh networks are ideally suited for application such as tracking by area.

-The retailer’s app is becoming the primary vehicle for communication and commerce, by extending its online scope to include location-aware assistance the moment a customer enters a store.
+The retailer’s app is becoming the primary medium for communication and commerce, by extending its online scope to include location-aware assistance the moment a customer enters a store.
 Further, respecting users’ privacy selections and not monetizing their data will be necessary to foster a climate of trust with the brand.

 Mobile check-in technology is the fundamental first step to achieving the unified commerce vision that brings a physical store effectively online.
 This vision promises to offer customers an always available but never intrusive service with valuable shopping suggestions.
 It can make finding, trying and buying a simple, fun and efficient experience.